Original Date: 12/21/2021 * Last Revision Effective: 06/15/2022

 - A single-dose vaccine.

-- Being fully vaccinated may include a COVID-19 booster if deemed necessary to be compliant with ‘Institutions of Higher Education (IHEs) Fully Vaccinated Campuses’ requirements as set forth by the state, or if the college determines that federal, state, and local requirements or recommendations are needed to help keep the campus community safe from COVID-19.
+- Being fully vaccinated may include a COVID-19 booster if deemed necessary as set forth by the state, or if the college determines that federal, state, and local requirements or recommendations are needed to help keep the campus community safe from COVID-19.

 Volunteer